-NABARD, otherwise known as the ‘National Bank for Agriculture and Rural Development’ is a financial institution with the goal of rural development in India.
-NABARD manages any credit-related concerns for agricultural and rural undertakings such as their policy, planning, and operations.
-In general, NABARD handles the funding of any agricultural activities with respect to rural development in India as the institution's primary goal is the nationwide growth of India's rural community.
-There are three sectors NABARD works around.
-These are development, supervision, and finance.
+The role of NABARD includes the funding of any agricultural activities with respect to rural development in India, as the institution's primary goal is the nationwide growth of India's rural community.
+There are three sectors around which schemes of NABARD work: development, supervision, and finance.

 The following are some of the features of the NABARD loan scheme.